renovatebot/renovate/lib/manager/sbt/readme.md

 )
 ```

-There is two variables to look for `libraryDependencies` and `dependencyOverrides`.
+There is two variables to look for `libraryDependencies` and `dependencyOverrides` (https://www.scala-sbt.org/1.x/docs/Library-Management.html#Overriding+a+version).

+ `dependencyOverrides` behaves like "Dependency Management" in Maven: if two dependencies declared in `libraryDependencies` depends on the same library (let's say 'C') but with different version, `dependencyOverrides` is a way to force a specific version of 'C' instead of letting sbt choose (it would choose the highest).

 More custom syntaxes with plain Scala code: